Navy Job: Electrician's Mate

 Duties of Navy Electrician's Mates

-These sailors are responsible for installation, operation, adjustment, routine maintenance, inspection, test and repair of electrical equipment.
+These sailors are responsible for installation, operation, adjustment, routine maintenance, inspection, testing, and repair of electrical equipment.
 EM's also perform maintenance and repair of related electronic equipment.
 This can include everything from installing power and lighting circuits and repairing distribution circuits to running wiring for lights and other equipment.

-The job also entails maintaining operating efficiency of distribution panels, switches, switchboards, controllers, voltage regulators, current transformers and voltage transformers and electric motors.
+The job also entails maintaining operating efficiency of distribution panels, switches, switchboards, controllers, voltage regulators, current transformers, and voltage transformers and electric motors.

 There's also a fair amount of repair work involved in this job; everything from repairing electrical equipment and appliances to maintaining and repairing shipboard elevator systems, propulsion controls, and auxiliary control systems.